alexanderbaumann99/PPO-Algorithms/README.md

 <ul>
 	<li> <p>PPO without cliiping or penalty </p><p>color: red</p> </li>
-	<li> <p>PPO with clipped objective <p>color: bright blue</p> </li>
+	<li> <p>PPO with clipped objective <p>color: orange </p> </li>
-	<li> <p>PPO with adaptive Kullback-Leibler penalty<p>color: dark blue</p> </li>
+	<li> <p>PPO with adaptive Kullback-Leibler penalty<p>color: blue</p> </li>
 </ul>

 We test these three versions on the 'CartPole-v1' environment. <p>We see that the PPO with adpative KL-Divergence outperforms the other two algorithms in this example.
-However, we see in the second plot that this alogrithm takes the longest time, but still outperforms relatively.
-PPO with adpative KL-Divergence outperforms also while testing.</p>
+However, the second plot shows that this alogrithm takes on the other hand the longest time, but still outperforms on a relative basis.<br/> PPO with adpative KL-Divergence outperforms also while testing.</p>
+<p> Note that the first two plots are smoothed.</p>

 ### Reward per episode: